YeqingChen1995/CS634_Midterm_Project_1/README.md

 |-----|-------------|---------|
 | 895 | YeqingChen  | 0.11936 |

-Score was calculated by Root Mean Squared Logarithmic Error
+Score was calculated by Root Mean Squared Logarithmic Error.